Jasmine Grandiflorum Absolute

 Generally non-toxic, non-irritant and non-sensitizing.
 Always test a small amount first for sensitivity or allergic reaction.

-If pregnant consult or nursing, consult your health care practitioner before using jasmine absolute oil as it can prevent lactation.
+If pregnant consult or nursing, consult your health care practitioner before using jasmine absolute oil as it can reduce lactation.